 Despite its desirable reputation today, lobster was not always known as a pricey indulgence.
 In the 17th century, colonists in Massachusetts considered lobster shells in a home to be a sign of poverty and only fed lobster to their servants.
 In the 1940s, it was possible to buy a can of baked beans for 53 cents per pound and canned lobster for 11 cents per pound.

 Lobster is now seen as a delicacy, in part because of the discovery that cooking the lobster live made it more appetizing, as opposed to killing it first and cooking it later.

-Lobster does contain cholesterol.
-However, recent studies have suggested that the cholesterol content in foods does not necessarily increase harmful cholesterol in the body and that saturated fat intake is more directly related to an increase in harmful cholesterol levels.
+It contains cholesterol.
+However, recent studies have suggested that not all cholesterol content in foods is harmful to the body and that saturated fat intake is more directly related to an increase in harmful cholesterol levels.
 Polyunsaturated fats can help reduce cholesterol levels and the risk of stroke and heart disease.

 Mental health benefits

-Copper works together with iron to form red blood cells.
-Anemia occurs when you do not have enough red blood cells or your red blood cells do not function properly.
-Consuming adequate copper will benefit people with all forms of anemia.3,4 Many people do not get enough copper in their diet.
-Lobster has one of the highest levels of copper of any food.
+Copper works with iron to form red blood cells.
+Anemia occurs when you do not have enough red blood cells or the red blood cells do not function properly.
+It can also be a symptom of copper deficiency.

-- Use lobster as your main protein source
+- Use lobster as your main protein source.

-- Add lobster to pasta or rice dishes
+- Add lobster to pasta or rice dishes.

-- Mince lobster to top salads
+- Mince lobster to top salads.

 - Make lobster patties or burgers.

-Or, try these healthy and delicious recipes developed by registered dietitians:
+You can also try these healthy and delicious recipes developed by registered dietitians: